zingale/computational_astrophysics/content/basics/linear-algebra/linear-system-example.md

 \end{alignat*}

-But now notice that the last equation is just $-2\times$ the second equation &\mdash; our system has become _singular_, and no longer has a solution!
+But now notice that the last equation is just $-2\times$ the second equation &mdash; our system has become _singular_, and no longer has a solution!

 The problem arose because we started out the Gaussian elimination with